atl-jugheads/atl-jugheads.github.io/index.md

 Project Jupyter is all about bringing today’s best open source software to anyone that needs to work with data.
 You can try the Notebook, Jupyter's web-based exploratory computing environment, today through free online services like SageMathCloud[1] and Binder[2].
 Or, Jupyter can be easily installed[3] on your personal Linux, OSX or Windows computer.
 If you support many users, JupyterHub[4] can bring your compute resources and data to your users and groups with a powerful, familiar user experience.

+    !jupyter nbconvert --to markdown --TemplateExporter.exclude_input=True index.ipynb faq.ipynb
+    %reload_ext literacy

 # Frequently Asked Questions

+### Should I Participate?

+Callisto Morns are inclusive events for designers, developers, and scientists who:

+* Work with data.
+* Teach math, science, or engineering.
+* Publish, present, or share your work to others.
+* Interested in open source software even in the slightest.

+Callisto Day can show you a world of ways to explore and communicate the topics that are important to you, starting with nothing more than a web browser or text editor.